-The global COVID-19 pandemic has changed life as we know it in the short-term – but it has also inspired waves of unpredictable creativity all over the world, particularly where cool tech is concerned.
+The global COVID-19 pandemic has changed life as we know it - for now at least - but it has also inspired waves of unpredictable creativity all over the world, particularly where cool tech is concerned.

 Billions of people globally are sensibly following their local government’s guidance which, in most cases, means staying indoors to save lives.
 Seasoned travellers might find the prospect of lockdown a little more challenging than most.
 Fortunately, however, there are tons of intelligent tourist organisations, tech-savvy museums and creative companies anywhere from Rome to New York, that are using the latest technology to enable ‘digital travel’.